 and Kellie Vanderkruk (Mentone Baptist).

 What happens on the day?

-Our conference runs from 9:30am to 4pm on a Saturday in late April or early May.
+Our conference runs from 9am to 3:30pm on a Saturday 11th May 2019.
 We kick off with a Bible talk, have a break for morning tea, and enjoy a seminar of your choice, followed by a time to reﬂect and pray in small groups.
 In the afternoon, we'll continue on with our second bible talk.
 We provide morning tea and lunch (if you purchased a catering ticket), great music, a testimony or two, book stalls, and other activities to make the day memorable and fun.